desk-framework/desk/docs/content/en/docs/getting-started/introduction.md

 ## Other features {#other-features}

-Desk includes many other features, such as:
+Desk includes many other features that are not demonstrated in the example above:

 - Navigation and routing
 - Modal dialogs and menus